fenderdigital/platform-exercise/README.md

 **Setup**

-- I'm using docker compose to run this project, however since I choose to load the compiled go file I ran into bit of a rabbit hole setting up the script that waits for the db to start.
-In production, I'd be reasonably sure the database was reachable because I would have a separate resilient database cluster.
-To mitigate this local, please bring up the database first and then run the web server by executing these commands in order:
+I'm using docker compose to run this project, please follow these steps to configure:
 - `docker build -t platform_test .` (build the docker image)
-- `docker-compose run -p 5432:5432 -d localhost` (start the postgres server)
+- `docker-compose up -d` (instantiate the containers)
-- ``

-Please fork this repo and commit your code into that fork.
-Show your work and process through those commits.
+- `docker exec -it postgres_docker_container_id psql -U postgres`
+  - Copy the contents of this dbsetup and paste into the postgres prompt

+**Test**
+Docker exec into the running server container (use `docker ps` to get the container id)
+- `docker exec -it server_container_hash sh`
+- `go test ./... -v` Run the tests

+**Enhancements**
+- Fix the plain text password transmission
+- Refactor and DRY up things
+- Track password and user record updates
+- Add an admin claim that allows reading and modifying records that other than the user's own